TracerBench/tracerbench/README.md

   });
 ```

-In the app you must place a marker to let Chrome Tracing know that you are done rendering.
+In the app you must place a marker to let TracerBench know that you are done rendering to DOM, it searches forward from this to find the next paint event.
 This is done by using a `performance.mark` function call.

 ```
 function endTrace() {